Clyde suburb profile

 Clyde property market performance

-Clyde's property market has shown modest growth over the past 12 months, with house values increasing by 1.5%.
-The current median house price stands at $715,000.
-There has been no activity in the unit market, with no units sold or changes in unit values.
+Clyde’s property market has shown modest growth over the past 12 months, with house values increasing by 2.2%.
+The current median house price stands at $720,500.
+The unit market remains largely inactive, with no significant sales or price changes reported.

-Sales activity for houses has been relatively active, with 61 houses sold over the past 12 months.
-However, houses are taking longer to sell, with a median of 75 days on the market, indicating a slower pace in buyer decision-making.
+Sales activity for houses has been robust, with 131 houses sold over the past 12 months.
+Houses are selling relatively quickly, with a median of 36 days on the market.
+The unit market, however, has seen minimal activity, with only one unit sold and no median days on market recorded.

-The rental market for houses in Clyde has seen a 5.5% increase in average rent over the last 12 months, with the average rent now at $580.
-The unit rental market remains inactive, with no changes reported.
+The rental market for houses in Clyde has seen a slight increase, with average rent rising by 0.9% to $585 over the last 12 months.
+The unit rental market remains inactive, with no changes in rent reported.

 5 year median price trend for houses and units